BhumiGandhi/RestaurantMngtSystem_DBMS_PBL/README.md

 - Has (Waiter to Order)
 - Prepared By (Chef to Order)

-## Future Enhancements

-- Complete all cuisine pages
-- Implement real-time order tracking
-- Add payment gateway integration
-- Develop mobile application
-- Implement analytics dashboard

 ## Credits

-- Developed by: [Your Name]
+- Developed by: Bhumika , Jeetika , Hitesh
 - Design: Luxury restaurant theme with glassmorphism effects
 - Icons: Font Awesome
 - Fonts: Playfair Display, Poppins